alexpdraper/adventure-book/_characters/kaden.md

         A powerful longsword with a glowing ruby in its pommel.

         The ruby was once part of the legendary *Phoenix Fire Gauntlet*, a powerful and destructive arcane relic.
 The gauntlet has been destroyed, but the trickster Bryn saved the jewel.
+    - extends: Greatsword
+      title: Greatsword + 1
+      damage_modifier: 1
+      to_hit_modifier: 1
     - extends: Longbow
+    - extends: Quarterstaff
     - extends: Warhammer
     - extends: Javelin
       quantity: 5
   armor:
+    - extends: Plate
+      title: Mithral plate
+      description: |
+        Plate consists of shaped, interlocking metal plates to cover the entire body.
+A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
+Buckles and straps distribute the weight over the body.
+        Doesn’t cause disadvantage on stealth rolls.

+        - Resistance to poison
+        - Grants ability to speak Dwarvish
+        - Once per day can resist one attack
     - extends: Plate
       title: Phoenix Plate
       magical_modifier: 1